-St Elizabeths East is an unprecedented opportunity to transform a historic campus into a center that answers mutual demands for innovation and commerce by university, technology, and business communities.
+St Elizabeths East is an unprecedented opportunity to transform a historic campus into a center that answers mutual demands for commerce by university, technology, and business communities.

 - First Stage Public Infrastructure Improvements: the District will be investing capital dollars into the construction of roadways, water, gas, electric, telecommunications, streetscapes and street lighting.